 Getting Started Exercise Assignment

 The student will read the following information and complete this assignment:

 The United States of America is a very entrepreneurial nation.
 When surveyed, most Americans have either owned their own business in the past, owned their own business now, or would like to start their own business in the future.
 This assignment will give students a chance to exercise a little of that entrepreneurial spirit.

 The student will think about a type of business that he/she would like to start, (have started, or operate right now).
 Then, the student will answer the questions in the Getting Started Exercise Instructions for his/her business in the form of a memorandum to be submitted in Blackboard.

 The student will draft a set of organizational documents to form a business organization.

-Each week/module contains two MindTap Assignments.
-The assignments cover the Reading & Study material for the module/week in which they are assigned.
-Each assignment will be open-book/open-notes, contain multiple-choice, true/false, fill-in-the-blank, multiple-answer, or short-answer questions, and have a time limit.
+Each module contains two MindTap quizzes.
+The quizzes cover the Learn items for the module in which they are assigned.
+Each quiz will be open-book/open-notes, contain multiple-choice, true/false, fill-in-the-blank, multiple-answer, or short-answer questions, and have a time limit.